Ashland County Court Records

 Are Court Records Public in Ashland County?

-Ohio’s Public Records Act, codified at Section 149.43 of the Ohio Revised Code, establishes that records maintained by public offices—including courts—are generally open to the public.
-Any person may request to inspect or receive copies of public court records during the custodian’s regular business hours.
-Custodians must respond to requests within a reasonable period and may not require the requester to state a purpose for the request.
+Ohio's Public Records Act, found at Section 149.43 of the Ohio Revised Code, establishes that records held by public offices—including courts—are generally open to the public.
+Anyone may request to inspect or receive copies of public court records during the custodian's regular business hours.
+Custodians must respond within a reasonable time and cannot require you to explain why you want the records.

-Certain categories of records are exempt from public disclosure under the statute and related provisions of Ohio law.
+That said, certain categories of records are exempt from public disclosure under the statute and related Ohio law.
 Records or information that may be withheld include:

-When a record contains both public and exempt information, the custodian is required to redact the exempt portions and release the remainder.
-If a request is denied, the custodian must explain the legal basis for the denial.
-The Ohio Attorney General’s office provides guidance on the Public Records Act and handles complaints about access issues.
+If a record contains both public and exempt information, the custodian must redact the exempt portions and release the rest.
+If your request is denied, the custodian must spell out the legal basis for that denial.
+The Ohio Attorney General's office provides guidance on the Public Records Act and handles complaints about access issues.

 Copy fees vary by office.
 The Ashland County Recorder, for example, charges $0.10 per page for public self-service copies and $2.00 per page for staff-made copies.
-Court copy fees are set by each clerk’s office.
-Requesters should confirm costs before submitting their requests.
+Each clerk's office sets its own court copy fees, so confirm costs before submitting a request.

 Ashland County Criminal Court Records

-Criminal cases in Ashland County are prosecuted in either the Court of Common Pleas (felonies and serious offenses) or the Ashland Municipal Court (misdemeanors, traffic violations, and ordinance infractions).
+Criminal cases in Ashland County go to either the Court of Common Pleas (felonies and serious offenses) or the Ashland Municipal Court (misdemeanors, traffic violations, and ordinance infractions).
 The Municipal Court also conducts preliminary hearings in felony cases before they are bound over to the Common Pleas Court.
-Mayor’s Courts in Loudonville and Perrysville hear certain local ordinance violations.
+Mayors Courts in Loudonville and Perrysville handle certain local ordinance violations.

 Searching Criminal Case Records

-Criminal case information from the Court of Common Pleas can be searched through the eAccess case search portal by defendant name, case number, or case type.
-Municipal Court criminal and traffic records are searchable through the Court Connect database.
+Criminal case information from the Court of Common Pleas is searchable through the eAccess case search portal by defendant name, case number, or case type.
+Municipal Court criminal and traffic records are available through the Court Connect database.

 In-person record inspection is available at both courts during business hours.
-The Municipal Court’s Criminal/Traffic Division handles all misdemeanor criminal cases (where the maximum punishment is six months in jail and/or a $1,000 fine), ordinance violations, and traffic offenses occurring within Ashland County.
+The Municipal Court's Criminal/Traffic Division handles all misdemeanor criminal cases—where the maximum punishment is six months in jail and/or a $1,000 fine—as well as ordinance violations and traffic offenses occurring within Ashland County.

 Criminal Background Checks

-The Ashland County Sheriff’s Office processes fingerprint-based criminal background checks through the Bureau of Criminal Identification (BCI) and the FBI.
-The Sheriff’s Office is located at:
+The Ashland County Sheriff's Office processes fingerprint-based criminal background checks through the Bureau of Criminal Identification (BCI) and the FBI.
+You'll find the Sheriff's Office at:

 Ashland County Sheriff's Office